warbe-maker/warbe-maker.github.io/_posts/2020-10-10-Common-VBA-Error-Handler.markdown

 The _ErrHndlr_ functions appearance and behaviour is pretty similar to the VBA MsgBox as it by default displays an OK button only for example.
 Of course it  provides a lot more than just displaying a message and returning a clicked button's value.

 #### 1. Path to the error
-A major advantage of the _ErrHndlr_ function: When there is no choice for the user, i.e. only the default  OK button is displayed, and the _Entry Procedure_ is known the error is passed on back up to the _Entry Procedure_ by which the path to the error is assembled and finally displayed.
-On the other hand, when there is more than one button to choose the error message is displayed immediately and the users choice is returned.
-This can perfectly be used for an optional [usage which supports debugging](#a-usage-which-supports-debugging).
+A major advantage of the _ErrHndlr_ function: When there is no choice for the user, i.e. only one - usually the default OK - button is displayed, and [the _Entry Procedure_](#the-entry-procedure) is known the error is passed on back up to the _Entry Procedure_ by which the path to the error is assembled and finally displayed.

 #### 2. Error type discrimination
 The error message discriminates between _VB Runtime Error_, _Application Error_, and _Database-Error_

 #### 3. Clear indication of the Error source
 The source of the error is displayed in the form <module>.<procedure> (see [_Entry Procedure_](#entry-procedure))

 #### 4. Display of an [Optional execution time trace](#optional-execution-time-trace)

 Whenever an [_Entry Procedure_](#entry-procedure) is reached during execution, optionally an execution time trace is displayed in the VBE immediate window

 #### 5. Free buttons specification
-The error message may be displayed with (nearly) any number of buttons.
-Despite the (maximum three) VBA MsgBox _buttons_ values any desired caption string may be specified and the function returns the value of the clicked one.
-I.e. the VBA MsgBox button value or the specified button's caption string.
+When the _Alternative VBA MsgBox_ (UserForm _fMsg_) is used the error message may be displayed with (nearly) any number of _buttons_ with a desired caption string, even in combination with the _VBA MsgBox_ buttons value (vbYesNo, etc.).
+This offers a very elegant way for a  [usage which supports debugging](#a-usage-which-supports-debugging).

 #### 6. Optional error log
 Yet not implemented